The party responsible for processing your data is

 a) Purpose limitation and legal basis

 The CARIAD company which acts as controller under the GDPR processes your personal data in order to carry out and manage the contractual relationship existing or in the process of being established with the respective project partner.
-In this context, your personal data is processed within the scope of various processing activities for different purposes and on different applicable legal basis.
+In this context, your personal data are processed within the scope of various processing activities for different purposes and on different applicable legal basis.

 b) Data sources

-As a rule, your personal data will be collected directly from you as a manager or employee or owner of one of our project partner companies within the framework of the existing or developing contractual or cooperation relationship with this project partner company.
+As a rule, your personal data will be collected directly from you as a manager or an employee or an owner of one of our project partner companies within the framework of the existing or developing contractual or cooperation relationship with this project partner company.

 c) Obligation to provide data

-As a manager, employee or owner of one of our project partners, the personal data required to carry out the cooperation must be provided.
+As a manager, an employee or an owner of one of our project partners, the personal data required to carry out the cooperation must be provided.
 Without this provision, no proper cooperation between the relevant CARIAD company and the project partner company can take place.
-The personal data that you, as a manager, employee or owner of a project partner company make available to a CARIAD company depends on the necessity in connection with the specific activity or the role of the project partner company to successfully perform with CARIAD.
+The personal data that you, as a manager, an employee or an owner of a project partner company make available to a CARIAD company depends on the necessity in connection with the specific activity or the role of the project partner company to successfully perform with CARIAD.

 (d) the purpose of the processing activities